Reducing Screen Time: Our 9 Tips

 9. Don’t go to bed or wake up with your phone.
 Set a curfew at night, and cut yourself off from device use at a certain time.
 In the morning, give your brain plenty of time to wake up before jumping online.

-We get that cutting back on screen time can be difficult.
+We hope that these tips to reduce screen time are helpful.
 If you’re still having trouble, at least you can soothe your digital eye strain symptoms—including redness, dryness, and irritation—with Rohto® Digi Eye® eye drops.